 DEPARTURES

 Like most airport terminals, MNL T3 has separate landside and airside zones.
 The landside zone can be visited by non-passengers and offers a wider variety of shops and restaurants than the restricted, passengers-only airside zone.
-However, the latter does have unique features of its own, such as duty free outlets and airline lounges.
+However, the latter does have unique features such as duty free outlets and airline lounges.

 Landside